easybakes/easybakes/README.md

 ```
 sudo apt install mysql-server
 ```
+This installs a database that holds all the websites information.
 ```
 sudo mysql_secure_installation
 ```
+This step allows you to secure your detabase server.

 ### Installing Wordpress (Amazon Web Services, n.d.)
 Download and unzip the WordPress installation package.